peterhurford/git-aliases.zsh/README.md

 ## Help!
 Tab completion isn't working for branch names like you said!
+First, I think this only works in Zshell, so if you're not using Zshell, then that's your first problem.

-To fix this bug, if you have either `autoload -U compinit && compinit` or `setopt completealiases` in your `.zshrc`, remove them.
+If you are using Zshell and things aren't working, you have to mess with your settings.
+If you have either `autoload -U compinit && compinit` or `setopt completealiases` in your `.zshrc`, remove them.

-If that doesn't work, you may have to include `unsetopt completealiases`, because it is being set somewhere else.
-Though doing this may break the functionality of a different plugin.
+If that doesn't work, you may have to include `unsetopt completealiases` in your `.zshrc` because it is being set somewhere else.
+Though doing this may break the functionality of a different plugin, so watch out and choose wisely!

 If the problem still persists, it's a problem I haven't encountered myself yet.
-Good luck.
+File an issue and I can take a look!

 ## If you like this, you might also like...